 Work continues to get harder to manage as organizations try to move faster to accomplish ambitious goals and respond to changing market demands.
-Today, 60% of knowledge workers' time is spent on work about work.
+According to Asana's most recent Anatomy of Work Index report, 58% of knowledge workers' time is spent on work about work.
 Most important work requires coordination across teams and geographies, for example, a product launch with product, marketing and sales all working together.
-Without a system of record, teams move slowly, miss deadlines, and fail to live up to their full potential.
+Without a system of record, organizations move slowly, miss deadlines, and fail to live up to their full potential.
 At work, people face an overwhelming volume of communications from email and messaging applications, many of which are asking for status updates.
 These messages often provide limited clarity around what steps need to be taken, and by when, and limited accountability around who owns the action.
 As a result, requests go unanswered, and employees spend more time searching and responding to messages in an attempt to provide clarity and accountability to their teams.
 These emails and messages only give teams momentary clarity about specific deliverables or actions, and as such they do not provide a holistic, persistent, and referenceable plan of record that can be easily or quickly accessed, shared, and updated.